 How does gorilla trekking in Mgahinga compare to Bwindi?

 Mountain gorillas are found in only three countries in the world – Uganda, Rwanda and the Democratic Republic of Congo.
-Uganda gorilla safaris offer two national parks where gorilla trekking can be done – Bwindi Impenetrable Forest National Park and Mgahinga Gorilla Park.
-So how do the two parks compare in term of gorilla trekking.
+A Uganda gorilla safari can be done in two national parks – Bwindi Impenetrable Forest National Park and Mgahinga Gorilla Park.
+So how does tracking gorillas compare in the two national parks.

 - 80 percent of the mountain gorilla population in Uganda is found in Bwindi – about 400.
 Being a UNESCO world heritage site, Gorilla trekking in Bwindi is a more popular than in Mgahinga.
 Visitors have a variety of habituated gorilla groups to choose from – 12 in number.
 Mgahinga only has one gorilla family – the Nyakagezi family.
 However, the Nyakagezi group is one of the best gorilla groups for gorilla tracking in Uganda.
 It is a group with the highest number of silverbacks than any in Uganda, Rwanda or Congo.
 Both parks can be accessed by road from Kampala and by air from Entebbe or Kajjansi.
 Flights take about 2 hours while the road journey can go on up to eight hours.

 - Bwindi Impenetrable forest has four sectors where visitors can do gorilla tracking – Rushaga, Nkuringo, Ruhija and Buhoma.
-It is therefore possible to do double gorilla trekking in Bwindi unlike in Mgahinga.
+It is therefore possible to do double gorilla tracking in Bwindi unlike in Mgahinga.
 Visitors can track gorillas in one section and then another section the next day.
-Double gorilla trekking makes it possible to compare experiences tracking different gorilla families and in different sections of Bwindi.
+Watching gorillas twice makes it possible to compare experiences tracking different gorilla families and in different sections of Bwindi.

 - Bwindi impenetrable forest is the only park in the world where tourists can spot both chimpanzees and mountain gorillas.
 Mgahinga has its own advantage – Golden monkeys!!
-Mgahinga is the only in park in Uganda were visitors can combine gorilla trekking with golden monkey tracking.
+Mgahinga is the only in park in Uganda were visitors can track both gorillas an golden monkeys.